pgjdbc/www/documentation/head/escapes.md

 wants to be run.
 The JDBC driver translates these escape sequences into native syntax for its specific database.
-For more information consult the section 4.1.5 from the [JDBC Technology Guide](http://java.sun.com/j2se/1.4.2/docs/guide/jdbc/getstart/statement.html#999472) (bundled with the Sun™ JRE documentation) and the section 13.4 from the [JDBC 3.0 specification](http://java.sun.com/products/jdbc/download.html#corespec30).
+For more information consult the section 4.1.5 from the [JDBC Technology Guide](http://java.sun.com/j2se/1.4.2/docs/guide/jdbc/getstart/statement.html#999472) (bundled with the Oracle™ JRE documentation) and the section 13.4 from the [JDBC 3.0 specification](http://java.sun.com/products/jdbc/download.html#corespec30).

 The parsing of the sql statements for these escapes can be disabled using